facorread/examClock/README.md

 Q. Why do I have to edit `style.css`?

-A. Because I do not have the time to design a nice interface and I want to keep this project as simple as it gets.
+A. Because I do not have the time to design a nice interface and I want to keep this project simple.
 Editing the source code is scary the first time only.
 You are encouraged to learn to code.

+# Copyright And License

+Copyright (C) 2016 Fabio Correa fabio5@umd.edu

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this software.
+If not, see <http://www.gnu.org/licenses/>.